gleb-chipiga/aiotgbot/README.rst

 Installation
 ============
-aiotgbot requires Python 3.8 or greater and is available on PyPI.
+aiotgbot is available on PyPI.
 Use pip to install it:

 .. code-block:: bash